pedrohcgs/pstest/README.md

 To install the `pstest` package, you have two options: (a) install the CRAN version, or (b) instal the GitHub (most updated) version.
 Both procedures are very easy!

-You can install the package from CRAN as follows:
+You can install the package from CRAN with `install.packages("pstest")`.

-        install.packages("pstest")

 Alternatively, you can install the most updated version of the `pstest` package from GitHub: